radianceteam/everscale-client-go/Readme.md

 ```
 ## Wrapper usage

-For examples see `cmd/cli/main.go` and run it via `go run ./cmd/cli`
+For examples see `cmd/cli/main.go` and run it via `go run ./cmd/cli`.
+This wrapper covers 100% of functionality for TON-SDK.
+All non-generated code has test coverage at least of 70% - one can see it via `task coverage`.

 ## Tests